stackevo/spudreq/draft-trammell-spud-req.md

 This document uses the following terms:

-- Superstrate:
-: The transport protocol or protocol stack "above" SPUD, that uses SPUD for explicit path cooperation and path traversal.
+- Superstrate: : The transport protocol or protocol stack "above" SPUD, that uses SPUD for explicit path cooperation and path traversal.
 The superstrate usually consists of a security layer (e.g. TLS, DTLS) and a transport protocol, or a transport protocol with integrated security features, to protect headers and payload above SPUD.

-- Endpoint:
+- Endpoint: : One end of a communication session, located on a single node that is a source or destination of packets in that session.
-: A node that sends or receives a packet.
-In this document, this term may refer to either the SPUD implementation on this node, the superstrate implementation on this node, or the applications running over that superstrate.
+ In this document, this term may refer to either the SPUD implementation at the endpoint, the superstrate implementation running over SPUD, or the applications running over that superstrate.

-- Path:
-: The sequence of Internet Protocol nodes and links that a given packet traverses from endpoint to endpoint.
+- Path: : The sequence of Internet Protocol nodes and links that a given packet traverses from endpoint to endpoint.

-- Middlebox:
-: A device on the path that makes decisions about forwarding behavior based on other than IP or sub-IP addressing information, and/or that modifies the packet before forwarding.
+- Middlebox: : As defined in {{RFC3234}}, a middlebox is any intermediary device performing functions other than the normal, standard functions of an IP router on the datagram path between a source host and destination host; e.g. making decisions about forwarding behavior based on other than addressing information, and/or modifying a packet before forwarding.

 # Use Cases

-The primary use case for endpoint to path signaling, making use of packet grouping, is the binding of limited related semantics (start-tube and stop-tube) to a group of packets which are semantically related in terms of the application or superstrate.
+The primary use case for endpoint to path signaling, making use of packet grouping, is the binding of limited related semantics (start, ack, and stop) to a flow or a group of packets within a flow which are semantically related in terms of the application or superstrate.
 By explicitly signaling start and stop semantics, a flow allows middleboxes to use those signals for setting up and tearing down their relevant state (NAT bindings, firewall pinholes), rather than requiring the middlebox to infer this state from continued traffic.
-At best, this would allow the application to refrain from sending heartbeat traffic, which might result in reduced radio utilization (and thus greater battery life) on mobile platforms.
+At best, this would allow the application to refrain from sending heartbeat traffic, which might result in reduced radio utilization and thus greater battery life on mobile platforms.

-SPUD may also provide some facility for SPUD-aware nodes on the path to signal some property of the path relative to a tube to the endpoints and other SPUD-aware nodes on the path.
+SPUD may also provide some facility for SPUD-aware nodes on the path to signal some property of the path relative to a tube to the endpoints and other SPUD- aware nodes on the path.
 The primary use case for path to application signaling is parallel to the use of ICMP [RFC0792], in that it describes a set of conditions (including errors) that applies to the datagrams as they traverse the path.
-This usage is, however, not a pure replacement for ICMP but a "5-tuple ICMP" which would traverse NATs in the same way as the traffic related to it, and be deliverable to the application with appropriate tube information.
+This usage is, however, not a pure replacement for ICMP but a "5-tuple ICMP" for error messages which should be application-visible; these would traverse NATs in the same way as the traffic related to it, and be deliverable to the application with appropriate tube information.

 # Functional Requirements

 The following requirements detail the services that SPUD must provide to superstrates, endpoints, and middleboxes using SPUD.

 ## Grouping of Packets (into "tubes")